JuliaGeometry/KDTrees.jl/README.md

 ### Range searches

 The exported `query_ball_point(tree, point, radius)` finds all points closer than the `radius` argument to the `point`.
-The function returns a sorted list of the indices of the points in range.
+The function returns a list of the indices of the points in range.

 ```julia
 using KDTrees